seanys/seanys.github.io/_posts/2026-08-15-why-we-need-analytical-models-to-guide-training-for-scalable-multi-agent-learning.md

 advantage = (1 - alpha) * advantage - alpha * dgf
 ```

 When the action is discrete, the local influence is directly given by the change in $\boldsymbol{x}$ caused by the selected action.

+In practice, the reference state $\tilde{\boldsymbol{x}}$ does not need to satisfy the descent-alignment condition strictly.
+The following are some representative applications:

+1. **Power generation.** The solution obtained from an economic dispatch problem can directly serve as the reference state $\tilde{\boldsymbol{x}}$, regardless of whether it is immediately attainable.
+Incorporating long-term generation dynamics may yield a better reference solution, but this is not necessary.
+The local influence $\boldsymbol{z}^i$ can then be obtained from the derivative of the generation state with respect to agent $i$'s generation-adjustment action.

+2. **Traffic information dissemination.** The system-optimal traffic flow obtained from dynamic traffic assignment can be directly used as the reference state $\tilde{\boldsymbol{x}}$.
+The local influence $\boldsymbol{z}^i$ is then the change in traffic flow induced by agent $i$'s information-dissemination action.

+3. **Communication network routing.** The optimal link-flow allocation obtained from a multicommodity-flow problem can be directly used as the reference state $\tilde{\boldsymbol{x}}$.
+The local influence $\boldsymbol{z}^i$ is then the change in link flows induced by agent $i$'s routing action.

 For implementation details, see the repository below.